Opendigitalradio/dablin/README.md

 messages like `(AU #2)` in red color, indicating that the CRC check on AU No. 2 failed and hence the AU was dismissed.

+When the decoding of an AU nevertheless fails, this is indicated by an `(AAC)` message in magenta color.
+However in that case the AAC decoder may output audio samples anyway.

 ## Standards